Importance Of Average SAT Scores

 The SAT is a standardized exam, which acts as a strong indicator as to the capability of test takers to study in the graduate programs of colleges.
-The SAT score is a strong admission criterion for enrollment in the best colleges after you have passed your high school.
-The SAT measures your critical reading, mathematical reasoning and writing skills for your admission in the top graduate schools and colleges.
-The SAT helps in determining a student’s readiness for being a candidate suitable for schools or colleges.
+The score is a strong admission criterion for enrollment in the best colleges after you have passed your high school.
+The exam measures your critical reading, mathematical reasoning and writing skills for your admission in the top graduate schools and colleges.
+It helps in determining a student’s readiness for being a candidate suitable for schools or colleges.
 The College Board introduced the SAT, about 80 years ago, as a benchmark of a standardized test to gauge a student’s ability to succeed in the graduate programs and courses.
-The SAT also determines whether a student is eligible for a scholarship course in the graduate schools.
+It also determines whether a student is eligible for a scholarship course in the graduate schools.

-The SAT scores average or often called as the mean scores are calculated based on the latest SAT scores of all the test-takers belonging to a particular graduating class of a particular year.
+The average scores or often called as the mean scores are calculated based on the latest test scores of all the test-takers belonging to a particular graduating class of a particular year.
 It is the average scores of all the graduating students of a given year, calculated annually.
-The institutions to consider your application use the SAT scores average.
-However, your curriculum activities, extra grades in your high schools, GPA and your dual enrollment records, are together clubbed with the SAT average scores before admitting you for the graduate degree.
+The institutions to consider your application use the average of your marks.
+However, your curriculum activities, extra grades in your high schools, GPA and your dual enrollment records, are together clubbed with the average scores before admitting you for the graduate degree.
 Different schools use different parameters to use your SAT average score.
-The SAT scores average is accepted in most of the colleges for admission.
-Each year, the SAT scores average varies with the mean scores of all the students in that particular year.
-In 2011, 1500 was the SAT scores average.
+It is accepted in most of the colleges for admission.
+It is calculated by taking the mean of the scores of all the students in that particular year.
+In 2011, 1500 was the average SAT score.
 The divisions were 497 in critical reading, 514 in Math and 489 in writing section.

-Your SAT scores average is the indicator of your admission in the graduate schools.
-The graduate schools use their own SAT scores average as an eligibility criterion for admission in the graduate schools.
+Your average marks is the indicator of your admission in the graduate schools.

+The graduate schools use their own average as an eligibility criterion for admission in the graduate schools.
 Following are some of the graduate schools, which set their own average scores for their prospective students.

 - Ivy League Schools:

-The most important thing to note is that the Ivy League schools also takes into account the curriculum activities, GPA, community service and AP, dual-enrollment, Honors, etc., along with your SAT score for admission.
-The SAT average scoresof the Ivy League schools are shown in the following:
+The most important thing to note is that the Ivy League schools also takes into account the curriculum activities, GPA, community service and AP, dual-enrollment, Honors, etc., along with your score for admission.
+The average scores required by Ivy League schools are shown in the following:

 - Yale University: 2090-2240